 Can I get a discount?

 Discounted or comped admission is available to volunteers who work a certain number of hours.
 Please visit those pages on our website for more info on details and deadlines.

 Can I get a refund?

-Short answer: No. Long answer: Please talk with us at least a week in advance, and we will see what we can do to help you!
+Short answer: No. Long answer: Please talk with us at least three weeks in advance, and we will see what we can do to help you!
+No refunds are offered after that point, due to sunk costs.

 What makes it an Unconference?